-3. Reviewed the latest changes of pronouncements issued by the accountancy, statutory and regulatory bodies.
+3) Reviewed the latest changes of pronouncements issued by accountancy, statutory and regulatory bodies

 At such quarterly meetings, the Audit Committee sought clarification of the application and impact of new and revised accounting standards with the external auditors as necessary.
-The Audit Committee members also underwent training conducted by external trainers on the updates and changes in MMLR, tax regime and proposed changes in Malaysia Code on Corporate Governance during the financial year under review to keep themselves updated on the latest developments and to assess the impact on the financial reporting and corporate governance compliance requirements.
+The Audit Committee members also underwent training conducted by external trainers on Companies Act 2016,updates and changes in accounting standards and tax regime. during the financial year under review to keep themselves updated on the latest developments and to assess the impact on the financial reporting and corporate governance compliance requirements.

-The Audit Committee reported to and updated the Board on significant issues and matters discussed and any recommendations to the Board, where appropriate, made during the Committee's meetings.
-The minutes of the Committee's meetings were made available to all Board Members for review and to seek clarification and confirmation from the Audit Committee Chairman where necessary.
+The Board was briefed by the Chairman of the Audit Committee on matters arising and discussed and recommendations made to the Board, where appropriate, during the Audit Committee meetings The minutes of the Committee's meetings were made available to all Board Members to review and to seek clarification and confirmation from the Audit Committee Chairman where necessary.

-4. Reviewed the External Auditors' Audit Plan, Scope of Work and Audit Fee
+4) Reviewed the External Auditors' Audit Plan, Scope of Work and Audit Fee

 During the financial year, the external auditors presented their Audit Planning Memorandum to the Audit Committee for review and comment prior to the commencement of the audit to ensure that the audit scope is adequate and reasonable time was allowed to ensure the audit was carried out effectively and not under undue time pressure.
-The audit plan presented includes the audit approach, audit area of emphasis, and reporting timetable.
 The audit plan for the financial year was discussed and clarifications sought from the external auditors prior to approval of the said plan by the Audit Committee.
-During the same meeting, the audit fees and non-audit fees as disclosed in Note 27 to the financial statements were presented by the external auditors for review by Audit Committee, which were then recommended to the Board for approval.
+During the same meeting, the audit fees and non-audit fees as disclosed in Note 27 to the financial statements were presented by the external auditors for review by the Audit Committee, where were then recommended to the Board for approval.